louisebohlin/flight-form/README.md

-# Sprint 4 – Build a Travel Booking Form
+# Build a Travel Booking Form

 In today's assignment we are going to learn how to use SASS and take our frontend skills to a new level.
 Your task is to build a copy of the [Norweigan](https://www.norwegian.com/se/) flight booking form :point_down:.